cristianoliveira/awesome-byo/README.md

   - [BYO shell](https://brennan.io/2015/01/16/write-a-shell-in-c/) - It is a walkthrough on how to write your own simplistic Unix shell in C.

   - [BYO Text Editor](https://viewsourcecode.org/snaptoken/kilo/) - This booklet walks you through building the editor in 184 steps.
 Each step, you’ll add, change, or remove a few lines of code.

+## Tools

+  - [BYO Calculator](https://www.freecodecamp.org/challenges/build-a-javascript-calculator) -  Serie of videos for building a calculator using Javascript.

 ## Web